Cost to Develop a Food Delivery App like EatClub and Zesty

 EatClub’s Revenue model

 EatClub employs a subscription-based revenue model.
 During the initial stage, the app generated revenues from individual subscriptions from employees.
 Later on, EatClub pivoted and focused on generating revenue via subscriptions from member companies.
 The member companies had the option of either subsidizing employee lunches or link to an employee meal program.
 This move was a win-win for both EatClub as well as the member companies.
 EatClub increased its subscription revenue manifold when it got Companies as members compared to revenues from individual subscriptions.
-On the other hand, Companies realized that offering lunch benefits to its employees helped attract and retain talent while boosting overall productivity.
+On the other hand, Companies realized that offering lunch benefits to their employees helped attract and retain talent while boosting overall productivity.
 EatClub gets around 87% in repeat business.

 Zesty provides customized healthy and nutritious meal solutions curated from local restaurants to corporates.
 It can handle office teams’ food requirements as small as 20 employees to large corporates with 1000+ employees.
 The app offers all meals, including breakfast, lunch, dinner, and specialized meals for special occasions/ events.
 Zesty specializes in providing customized meals to employees based on their health needs and dietary preferences.
 Zesty allows employees to enjoy delicious yet healthy and nutritious meals that are tailormade and curated by its team of dieticians.
 Zesty’s dieticians work with the chefs of some of the best restaurants across cuisines in the San Francisco Bay Area.
 Each meal offered by Zesty details its nutrition value and calorie count and is delivered and served by a team of “Catering Captains.”
-This allows employees to get personal attention while the Catering Captains to get real feedback from employees enjoying meals.
+This allows employees to get personal attention while the Catering Captains get real feedback from employees enjoying meals.

 Launch Your Food Delivery App in 2 weeks